 There are 145 public schools your kids can attend, but you can also enroll them in private, charter, and parochial educational institutions.
 The government also inaugurated a program called Saves that provides every child enrolled in the kindergarten system with a savings account starting at $50.

 When it comes to higher education, The Hub is home to many renowned and highly ranked colleges and universities.
 The nation’s oldest institute of higher education, Harvard, can provide you with a world-class education in the fields ranging from arts and social sciences to engineering and applied sciences.
 On the other hand, MIT offers degrees in architecture, engineering, and social sciences.
 Tufts Medical Center can help you achieve your goals in becoming a doctor.

 You’ll Have to Accept That Sports Are a Favorite Pastime

 You will be living in one of the most accomplished American metropolises when it comes to sports, which can be seen in one of its many nicknames – the City of Champions.
 Professional teams have won championship titles in all four major sports, so no matter what kind of league you’re into, there will be a team you can cheer for.

 Be a part of the crowd on the bleachers of Fenway Park cheering loudly for the Red Sox or flock to Gillette Stadium with other Bostonians and watch the Patriots.

 Questions like how to make friends in the new city will be quickly answered if you embrace Boston’s sports culture.
-That can be your common ground with locals, so use it well.
+That can be your common ground with locals, no matter if you move during holidays or in summer, so use it well.

 You Can Bar Hop as Long as You Don’t Miss the Last Call